Merck KGaA ups earnings outlook on strong biotech labs demand

 | FRANKFURT

-The Sigma-Aldrich deal, which got regulatory approval this week, will make Merck's Life Science business the world's second-largest supplier of biotech labs and drug companies after Thermo Fisher.
+The Sigma-Aldrich deal, which got regulatory approval this week, will make Merck's Life Science business the world's second-largest supplier of biotech labs and drug companies after Thermo Fisher (TMO.N).

 As a supplier of substances and devices to the drug industry, Merck is benefiting from a long-term shift from chemical to more complex biological drugs, which require a far wider range of inputs in production.